lluishernandez/jwt-examples/README.md

 $ cd simple
 $ docker-compose up
 ```
-This will bring up both services, `issuer` will be listening on 8080 and `cal` on 8081.
+This will bring up both services, `issuer` will be listening on 8080 and `calc` on 8081.
 Leave the terminal open and the running.

 ### Cases